DerGuru/The-Resonant/New Chapters/Part1/P1-08_Unspoken.md

 Jason huffed a quiet laugh.
 "I mean... something else.
 About the academy."

 She stilled, her fingers pausing on the salt shaker.
-Her expression didn't close, exactly, but it shifted—became more guarded.
+Her expression didn't close, exactly, but it shiftedâ€”became more guarded.
 Careful.

 "I know you don't like talking about it," he added quickly.
 "And I'm not trying to dig.
-It's just—" He paused, choosing his words.
+It's justâ€”" He paused, choosing his words.
 "I've been thinking.
 That place is expensive.
 And your dad's restaurant...
 I mean, it's good, but it's not exactly silver-plated."

 She didn't respond right away.
 The silence stretched just enough to make him consider retracting the question.